Lamnamoon Sor.Sumalee

+Kukhrit Kamolroek (คึกฤทธิ์ กมลฤกษ์; born May 5, 1973), known professionally as Lamnamoon Sor.Sumalee (ลำน้ำมูล ส.สุมาลี), is a Thai former professional Muay Thai fighter.
+He is a former four-time Lumpinee Stadium champion across three weight classes who was famous during the 1990s and 2000s.
+Nicknamed "Lord Vetala Knees", he was famous for his relentless pressure, clinch, and knees.

 Biography & career

-Lamnamoon started Muay Thai at the age of 14 at the Sit Pongtap camp, he had his first fight the same year for which he was paid 100 baht.
+Lamnamoon started Muay Thai at the age of 14 at the Sit Pongtap gym.
+He had his first fight the same year for which he was paid 100 baht.
 He moved to Bangkok two years later to join the Sor.Sumalee gym.

 Lamnamoon spent his entire career at the Sor.Sumalee gym alongside other champions such as Panomrunglek Por Chaiwat, Superlek Sorn E-Sarn and Jompoplek Sor Sumalee.

 Known for his vicious knees and lang frame Lamnamoon was a very popular fighter who captured four Lumpinee Stadium titles at 3 different weights during the 1990s.
-His highest purse was of 200,000 baht.

-He had memorable wins over notable fighters such as Langsuan Panyuthaphum, Chatchai Paiseetong, Jaroensap Kiatbanchong, Samkor Kiatmontep, Mathee Jadeepitak and Attachai Fairtex.
+His highest purse was of 200,000 baht.He had memorable wins over notable fighters such as Langsuan Panyuthaphum, Chatchai Paiseetong, Jaroensap Kiatbanchong, Samkor Kiatmontep, Mathee Jadeepitak and Attachai Fairtex.

-After his retirement Lamnamoon became a muay thai trainer, teaching at Sor.Sumalee and Evolve MMA in Singapore.
+After his retirement Lamnamoon became a Muay Thai trainer, teaching at Sor.Sumalee and Evolve MMA in Singapore.
 After coming back to Thailand he opened his own gym in 2015 called Lamnamoon Muay Thai in the Ubon Ratchathani Province.

 His best student is Robert Sor Thanabowon who won the channel 7 stadium 105 lbs belt in 2019.